Prayer for Vocations

 Blessed Sacrament, volunteers pray with a telephone beside

 them.
-Not counselling, advice giving or asking questions,
+Not counseling, advice giving or asking questions,

 but totally trusting in the power of Prayer in Jesus' Name."